EskoSalaka/mtgtools/README.md

 Scryfall with `download_images_from_scryfall`, create sheets of proxy images of cards from Scryfall with `create_proxies`, turn your lists back to JSON with `json` and many more things.

+## Database Storage

+The database uses a `ZODB.FileStorage.FileStorage` implementation to save the data locally.
+The arguments of MtgDB equal the ones for `ZODB.FileStorage.FileStorage`.
+You can for example set `MtgDB('my_db.fs', read_only=True)` to set the database as `read_only`.

+You can find the whole documentation here: https://zodb.org/en/latest/_modules/ZODB/FileStorage/FileStorage.html

 ## Notes and possible problems

 #### Possible bugs